kdschlosser/python_msvc/README.md

 would have to use that portion of the CLR in order to have an issue.
 This is why it is a recommendation.

+Python versions 3.9 and 3.10 use MSVC Version 14.2
-Python versions 3.5, 3.6, 3.7, 3.8 use any of the MSVC compiler versions beginning with 14.0
+Python versions 3.5, 3.6, 3.7, 3.8 use any of the MSVC compiler version 14.x
-Python versions 3.3, 3.4 use MSVC compiler version 10.0
+Python version 3.4 uses MSVC compiler version 10.0
-Python versions 2.6, 2.7, 3.0, 3.1, 3.2 use MSVC compiler version 9.0

 If you would like to have the above done for you automatically and have the environment set up.
 Yuo can use `environment = pyMSVC.setup_environment()`.
 This will rise an exception if the msvc version that is needed based on the python version is not found.
 This will set up the environment for you as well without the need for any additional steps.

-I added the minimum_visual_c_version argument so you can specify a minimum compiler version to use.
+I added the minimum_visual_c_version parameter which allows you to specify a minimum compiler version to use.
 You may have code that will compile using MSVC 10.0 but will fail if compiled using MSVC 9.0.

 So to sum it up.
 strict_visual_c_version you will use if only a specific compiler version is to be used to compile.